ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/_book/index.md

 * the conditional logistic models of Section 22.3.3.2 ([issue #22](https://github.com/ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/issues/22)).

 If you know how to conquer any of these unresolved challenges, I'd love to hear all about it.
 In addition, please feel free to open a new issue if you find any flaws in the other sections of the project.

-## You can do this, too {-}

-This project is powered by Yihui Xie's [bookdown package](https://bookdown.org) [@R-bookdown], which makes it easy to turn R Markdown files into HTML, PDF, and EPUB.
-To learn more about bookdown, check out Xie [-@xieBookdownAuthoringBooks2016], [*bookdown: Authoring books and technical documents with R markdown*](https://bookdown.org/yihui/bookdown/).
-While you're at it, also check out Xie, Allaire, and Grolemund's [-@xieMarkdownDefinitiveGuide2020] [*R markdown: The definitive guide*](https://bookdown.org/yihui/rmarkdown/).
-And if you're unacquainted with GitHub, check out Jenny Bryan's [*Happy Git and GitHub for the useR*](https://happygitwithr.com/) [@bryanHappyGitGitHub2020].

-The source code of the project is available on GitHub at [https://github.com/ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse](https://github.com/ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse).

 ## Thank-you's are in order {-}